 Test of English as a Foreign Language (International Applicants Only)

 As an international student, much of your success in graduate study in the United States depends on your ability to understand, read, write, and speak English.
 We require that international applicants submit scores from the Test of English as a Foreign Language (TOEFL).
 We offer waivers in a limited number of situations.
+For all other students,

 - Your score must not be more than two years old, and an official copy must be sent to our office directly from the Educational Testing Service (ETS).